crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/webviewtest/src/org/android/webview/api/sample/README.md

 ### 10. The [WebViewWithNavigation](misc/WebViewWithNavigation.java) sample sample demonstrates how to forward and backward history, include:

-* XWalkView can backward history client when go backward button is clicked
+* WebView can backward history client when go backward button is clicked
-* XWalkView can forward history client when go forward button is clicked
+* WebView can forward history client when go forward button is clicked

 This usecase covers following interface and methods:

 * WebView interface: loadUrl, canGoBack, canGoForward, goBack, goForward, copyBackForwardList method
 * WebHistoryItem interface: getUrl, getOriginalUrl, getTitle methods

+### 11. The [WebViewWithOnReceivedIcon](client/WebViewWithOnReceivedIcon.java) sample demonstrates how to load icon when it's available, include:

+* WebView can load icon when it's available

+This usecase covers following interface and methods:

+* WebView interface: loadUrl method
+* WebChromeClient interface: onReceivedIcon method

+### 12. The [WebViewWithOnCreateWindow](client/WebViewWithOnCreateWindow.java) sample demonstrates how to create new window, include:

+* WebView can create new window

+This usecase covers following interface and methods:

+* WebView interface: loadUrl method
+* WebChromeClient interface: onCreateWindow method

+### 13. The [WebViewWithFullScreenActivity](basic/WebViewWithFullScreenActivity.java) sample demonstrates how to enter and exit fullscreen, include:

+* WebView can enter and exit fullscreen

+This usecase covers following interface and methods:

+* WebView interface: loadUrl method

+### 14. The [WebViewWithShouldOverrideUrlLoading](client/WebViewWithShouldOverrideUrlLoading.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:

+* WebView can trigger shouldOverrideUrlLoading method

+This usecase covers following interface and methods:

+* WebView interface: loadUrl method
+* WebViewClient interface: shouldOverrideUrlLoading methods

+### 15. The [WebViewWithTransparent](basic/WebViewWithTransparent.java) sample check WebView's transparent feature, include:

+* WebView's transparent can display

+This usecase covers following interface and methods:

+* WebView interface: loadUrl, setBackgroundColor methods

+### 16. The [WebViewWithClearCache](basic/WebViewWithClearCache.java) sample check whether WebView can clear cache, include:

+* WebView can clear cache

+This usecase covers following interface and methods:

+* WebView interface: loadUrl, clearCache methods
+* WebViewClient interface: onPageFinished methods

+### 17. The [WebViewWithOnShowFileChooser](client/WebViewWithOnShowFileChooser.java) sample check WebView can open local file, include:

+* WebChromeClient.onShowFileChooser can be invoked

+This usecase covers following interface and methods:

+* WebView interface: WebChromeClient.onShowFileChooser methods